paul12345-cyber/multimodal-web-attack-Dataset/README.md

 > **Intelligent Systems with Applications**, Elsevier.

-The complete bibliographic citation and publication DOI will be added when the article becomes available online.

-### Temporary citation

-Until the final publication details are available, the dataset may be referenced as:

 ```text
 Yeboah, Paul Ntim, A. S. M. Kayes, Wenny Rahayu, Eric Pardede, and Syed Mahbub.
 "SQL injection detection using self-supervised pre-training and multimodal techniques."
 Intelligent Systems with Applications (2026): 200702.